 Bob's Railway Police Interview

-We used to see anything from domestic violence on the trains or platforms to lost children, people who’ve had their bikes stolen from the platforms, assaults on public officers, stabbings and really anything that happens in the daily life of a police officer that happens on the general street, would happen on the railway.
+We used to see anything from domestic violence on the trains to lost children, people who’ve had their bikes stolen from the platforms, assaults on public officers, stabbings and really anything that happens in the daily life of a police officer on the general street, would happen on the railway.

 Compared to 10 years ago, I think the violence is increasing in some respects because people are getting more brazen.
-Not all of them but a lot more are a bit more disrespectful towards law enforcement or even their own parents.
-I feel more and more kids are truanting a lot more, drinking at a younger age, also they’re getting drugs a lot cheaper and that really impends on their behaviour and we have to deal with it accordingly.
+Not all of them but a lot are a bit more disrespectful towards law enforcement and even their own parents.
+I feel more and more kids are truanting a lot, drinking at a younger age.
+Also, they’re getting drugs a lot cheaper and that really impends on their behaviour.
+We have to deal with it accordingly.

 We work closely with the Police Rail Unit and also the Southern Rail Unit on the Mandurah line.
 If we have a child we can’t deal with or people that commit an offence and have left railway property, then we get them to deal with it and follow up on it.

-Last update in 2016 - Bob retired from his position in the Central Monitoring Room Unit (CCTV surveillance for Perth public transport), still as a Railway Police Special Constable role (now known as Transit Guards) and happily runs a lovely cafe with his wife, some 72km from Perth.
+In 2016, Bob retired from his position as a Transit Guard Supervisor in the Central Monitoring Room Unit (CCTV surveillance for the Perth Public Transport Authority) and now runs a cafe with his wife, some 72km from Perth.